 If you’ve always had an interest in science, maths and technology, see how you can apply these theories to practical challenges and help shape a better future.

 Not sure what university to choose?
 Feeling like a kid in candy store?
 Or a hipster in a Melbourne laneway cafe?

 Through CDU’s VET for Secondary Students, Zach was able to start studying a Light Automotive Certificate whilst he was in high school.
 This is his story about giving 100% and making the most of his opportunities.

 We caught up with Lily during O-Week to hear her plans and motivations for uni as a high school leaver.

 We'll let you in on a little secret: there is life after your ATAR results.
-If you didn't get the ATAR result you needed, don't let it stop you from kicking your goals!
+If you didn't get the ATAR result you needed, don't let it stop you from achieving your goals!
 Going to university isn't always a smooth and straight road; there are many ways to get there.
-So, it's time to take a roadtrip of a different kind.
+So, it's time to take a road trip of a different kind.
 Below are some options to knock down those barriers between you and your desired qualification.